 For more information on state EITCs or starting an EITC in your state, see the following Center on Budget and Policy Priorities reports:

-- How Much Would a State Earned Income Tax Credit Cost in Fiscal Year 2015?
+- How Much Would a State Earned Income Tax Credit Cost in Fiscal Year 2021?

-- States Can Adopt or Expand Earned Income Tax Credits to Build a Stronger Future Economy
+- States Can Adopt or Expand Earned Income Tax Credits to Build Equitable, Inclusive Communities and Economies

 *Indiana’s EITC does not account for expansions to the federal EITC for married workers and for families with three or more children.

-Maine’s EITC is 25 percent for workers without children and 20 percent for families with children.
+*Maine’s EITC is 50% percent for workers without children and 25 percent for families with children.
 People qualify starting from 18 years old.

-People qualify for New Mexico’s EITC starting from 18 years old.
+*Workers not raising children at home qualify for New Mexico’s EITC starting from 18 years old.

 *New York allows certain non-custodial parents who are making child support payments to claim a state EITC that is greater than the credit taxpayers without qualifying children might otherwise claim.

+*Oregon’s EITC for workers with children 3 years and younger is 12% of the federal EITC.
 Starting in 2023, more than 400,000 households with low and moderate incomes across the state will get an annual financial boost of up to $300 for a single person and $1,200 for a family of four or more through the credit.

 Three local governments — New York City, San Francisco, and Montgomery County, Maryland — offer local EITCs.
 Note: The San Francisco credit is currently only available to first-time recipients.